 3. CIMA accounting jobs: career options

 As a CIMA qualified accountant, there are multiple career options available to you in a variety of finance and business roles.
 As well as strong accounting fundamentals, the CIMA professional qualification teaches strategic business and management skills.
 By passing your assessments, one of the CIMA qualification benefits is that you have proven the ability to grasp both theory and practice, which can be applied in a range of business settings.
 Your training in business management means you are capable of advising on strategy and risk management.

 Many CIMA qualified accountants pursue commercial and strategy-based roles, such as commercial analysts and financial analysts.
 In such positions, you will operate across teams and departments, providing a link between finance and operations.
 An alternative is to look for financial management positions, such as financial manager or financial controller.
 These roles potentially put you on the path to becoming a finance director or CFO in the future.

-4. You can reach the top in business
+4. CIMA accounting jobs: you can reach the top in business

 Professionals with a CIMA qualification have the commercial skills and knowledge to work in senior board-level positions, making the big decisions which drive organisations forward.
 Many professionals rise through the ranks into senior roles, either remaining in the finance function or taking on more general or project-specific briefs.
 The most talented and ambitious can become the chief executive officer or managing director.
 The FTSE 100 CEO Tracker has shown that having a finance background is an advantage for professionals looking to reach the CEO's chair -- the most common expertise shared among FTSE 100 CEOs is a background in finance.